 IV solution bag integrity can be compromised in different ways.
 Defects can include micrometric holes, irregularities in the seal around the bags, stretched material over ports and connectors at junction points, friction points, fragile points, and port insertion errors.
 Bags are made of clear material and often contain a clear solution.
 As a result, most of these flaws are hard to detect with the naked eye and even sophisticated inspection systems can fail to identify them.
 To add to these difficulties, bag inspection systems must be integrated into quality controlled high-volume production chains.
 More often than not, inspection is performed by humans and, unfortunately, everyone gets tired at some point.
 And this increases the risk of a defect slipping through the production line and potentially causing a recall.

 Generally, if a defective product reaches healthcare providers, the entire production lot must be recalled, leading to substantial costs due not only to the recall itself but also to production interruptions, product replacement, and associated logistical issues.
 In addition to those monetary costs, IV bag producers also face the risk of losing the trust of their clients and the general public.
 Ultimately, the biggest challenge of inline inspection difficulties is the risk of exacerbating IV bag shortages.
-Given that about 200,000 people around the world need IV bags daily, these shortages are a big concern to the FDA.
-In 2014, it started working with major companies to reduce these shortages.
+Given that millions of IV bags are used daily around the world, these shortages are a big concern to the FDA.
+Since 2014, they started working with major companies to reduce these shortages.

 Over the years, INO has developed multiple quality inspection systems based on our imaging, image fusion, optical design, and image processing expertise.
 We developed a video rate imaging technology for small leak detection.
 Our robust technology has been shown to be effective at identifying small solution leaks in different environments and with different bag samples.
 The method is robust and, more importantly, compact, making it a preferred solution for integration into existing production and inspection protocols.